 \subsection{Researcher (technical)}

-The most common class of occupations found in the job postings was that of a researcher focused on technical aspects of fairness, explainability, safety, alignment, privacy and auditability of AI systems (x job postings, two interviews).
+The most common class of occupations found in the job postings was that of a researcher focused on technical aspects of fairness, explainability, safety, alignment, privacy and auditability of \ac{AI} systems (24 job postings, 2 interviews).
 Employers represented in this dataset were looking to hire researchers at varying levels of seniority (assistant, associate and principal).
-While we managed to interview two individuals in this category, at the time of recruiting participants, we could not find many candidates that are currently in these type of positions.
-This is consistent with the fact that many of these job postings were found over the past 6 months.
-The detailed list of responsibilities, skills, knowledge and qualifications for this occupation is shown in Table \textbf{X}.
-The main responsibilities of these researcher is split into four main categories: conducing research, communicating their findings, working with other teams (internally and externally) and developing solutions for identified problems.
-As expected, research directions set by these researchers needs to support company-specific needs and there is an emphasis on communication between researchers and product, legal and executive teams.
+The main responsibilities of these researchers are split into four main categories: conducting research, communicating their findings, working with other teams (internally and externally), and developing novel solutions for identified problems.
+As expected, research directions set by these researchers need to support company-specific needs, and there is an emphasis on communication between researchers and product, legal and executive teams.